DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order.md

 **Functional acknowledgement**  | Use this button to view the **Functional acknowledgement outbound** record created for the inbound document.

 ## Header fields
-The following EDI Header fields are available on the header page.
+The following EDI Header staging fields are available on the header page.

 **Field**	            | **Description**	                                    | **Target D365 field**
 :---                    |:---                                                   |:---